ccweerasinghe1994/-React-with-Test-Driven-Development/test-driven-react/Docs/02 - Sign Up/readme.md

 });
 ```

+### using place holder text to get the element(😁 practice)

 this is not a good way to test the code.
-because these test are not specific and they are tied to the dom structure.
+because these test are specific to the way dom is rendered. if we change the order the test will fail.
 so let's fix this. let's add some place holders to the input.

 ```jsx